 Those are just a few of the interesting pieces of art you’ll see if you visit the Heidelberg Project in Detroit.
 Located in a neighborhood that used to be a haven for drug dealers, gang violence and crime it now draws hundreds of thousands of visitors a year.

 On Sunday we took a bike tour of public art in Detroit with my brother-in-law Paul and sister-in-law Shirley.
 One of our first stops was the Heidelberg Project.

-The Heidelberg Project was the brainchild of Tyree Guyton who has an honorary doctorate in Fine Arts and was awarded a one year residency to study art in Basil, Switzerland last year.
-According to his web site he is an urban environmental artist who has waged a personal war on urban blight on Detroit’s East Side, transforming his neighborhood into a living indoor/outdoor art gallery.
+The Heidelberg Project was the brainchild of Tyree Guyton who has an honorary doctorate in Fine Arts and was awarded a one-year residency to study art in Basil, Switzerland last year.
+He is is an urban environmental artist who has waged a personal war on urban blight on Detroit’s East Side, transforming his neighborhood into a living indoor/outdoor art gallery.
 Through his art, Guyton has drawn attention to the plight of Detroit’s forgotten neighborhoods and spurred discussion and action.
-The sign on this TV says, “Life Without Art is Stupid.”The Heidelberg initiative runs an art education program for third grade students in metro Detroit schools.
+The sign on this TV says, “Life Without Art is Stupid.”The Heidelberg initiative runs an art education program for third-grade students in metro Detroit schools.
 They showcase emerging artists

 Other posts to check out…….